edkashinsky/reaper-reableton-scripts/README.md

 ![Preview](/Assets/images/pin_items_to_markers_preview.gif)
 This script pins selected items to markers started from specified number.
 It requires ReaImGui extension.

-#### ek_Pin selected items to closest markers

-This script pins selected items to closest markers for first selected item.
-It requires script "ek_Pin selected items at markers started from.lua"

 #### ek_Pitch Tool

 Pitch tool brings Ableton workflow for pitch manipulations of audio clips.